Pak SC strikes down deputy speaker's decision; restores assembly, orders vote on no-trust motion | Politics

 Babar Awan appeared on behalf of the Pakistan Tehreek-e-Insaf party, Raza Rabbani for Pakistan Peoples Party and Makhdoom Ali Khan for Pakistan Muslim League-Nawaz.

-Apart from leading lawyers representing various parties, the court also called at the rostrum Shehbaz Sharif, Pakistan Muslim League-Nawaz president and main opposition leader, and asked about his view on the way forward in the wake of uncertainty due to dissolution of assembly and announcement of fresh elections.
+Apart from leading lawyers representing various parties, the court also called at the rostrum Shehbaz Sharif and asked about his view on the way forward in the wake of uncertainty due to dissolution of assembly and announcement of fresh elections.

 Shehbaz said how the opposition leaders can take part in the election after being labelled as ''traitors''.
 He left it to the court to decide but urged that rule of law should be adhered to and added that “we cannot face even our families after being called as traitors”.